 But most importantly I learned: everything gets dirty on a camping trip.
 Every item of clothing, whether it was worn or not, had to be washed once we were home.
 It was seriously discouraging and would take me a week to get the laundry done and dishes cleaned from a two-night camping trip.
-Here’s the thing, my kids were all really young, and they would be dirty within 10 minutes of waking up no matter how many clothes we had.
+Here’s the thing, my kids were all really young, and they would be dirty within 10 minutes of waking up no matter how many changes of clothing we had.

 The next year, I took a new approach.
-Every child had one pair of rugged Carhartt overalls, one t-shirt, one sweatshirt, two pair of underwear, two pair of socks and warm pajamas.
+Every child had one pair of rugged Carhartt overalls, one t-shirt, one sweatshirt, two pair of underwear, two pairs of socks and warm pajamas.
 They wore this pair of Carhartt overalls: Friday, Saturday, and Sunday.
 At night we took them off and had the child change into warm pajamas.
 The next morning, on went the overalls.
 Period.
-When I got home I had two loads of laundry from out camping trip and that was it.
+When I got home I had two loads of laundry from our camping trip and that was it.

 Last year we invested in these Fox Outfitters Stainless Steel Cups.
 I say invest because they run about $32 for a pack of five.
 We have two sets which means a total of ten cups, and two smaller cups (that are easier for Apollo to manage).
 Having a set number once again means we know when one is missing and they are easy to track down.
 This has been so much nicer than dozens of plastic cups that get left outside and in every room of the house!

 Now, I am not at all suggesting you only give your children one or two changes of clothing, I am simply suggesting you think about how much they have and how to manage it.
 Hezekiah and Tucker wear jeans 90% of the time.
 Both both usually have four pair in rotation.
 It is easy to keep them all washed and clean, and they all look alike so they don’t need variety.
-My girls (by preference) have a little bit more clothing than the boys and my teens?
+My girls have a little bit more clothing than the boys and my teens?
 I don’t manage their clothing at all.

 You are probably thinking about now, “If they only have four pair of jeans, don’t they wear out faster?” and the answer is yes, they do.
 That is where my clothing managing system comes into play.
-If my boys have 10 pair of jeans that all fit, I will pack half of them away.
+If my boys have 10 pairs of jeans that all fit, I will pack half of them away.
 My system makes it easy for me to grab what I need within minutes, so it is easy to keep on top of it.

 These are just a few examples of how I have found less actually more in our large family.
-Have you every tried any of these methods?
+Have you ever tried any of these methods?
 Does it work for you?
 I’d love hear your ideas.